6-Nov-2024

 Where do you see Spanwall in the next five years?

-We have really ambitious plans for the business.
-We want to offer a full package of metal façade systems to our customers – from bespoke solutions for more complex projects, to our comprehensive range of rainscreen products in a wide variety of anodised and polyester powder coated finishes.
+We can now offer a full package of metal façade systems to our customers – from bespoke solutions for more complex projects, to our comprehensive range of rainscreen products in a wide variety of anodised and polyester powder coated finishes.
 Our aim is to be the leading fabricator for metal rainscreen cladding in the UK and Ireland.

-With our new leadership team, strong financial backing and commitments to innovation and building safety, we feel we are well placed to take Spanwall to the next level, to the benefit of our industry.
+With our strong leadership team, backing from investors and commitments to innovation, digital technology and building safety, we feel we are well placed to help our customers and specifiers address the wider challenges facing the construction sector and to increase Spanwall’s market share in the façade industry.